nextstrain/ncov/docs/src/reference/customizing-analysis.rst

 Alternatively, in the ``region``-level sampling, we set ``seq_per_group`` to 20.
 This means that all the sequences from Europe (excluding Switzerland) will be divided into groups by their sampling country, month, and year (as defined by ``group_by``), and then 20 sequences will taken from each group (if there are fewer than 20 in any given group, all of the samples from that group will be taken).

-Now we’ll look at a subsampling scheme which defines a multi-``canton`` build.
-Cantons are regional divisions in Switzerland - below ‘country,’ but above ‘location’ (often city-level).
-In the advanced example, we’d like to be able to specify a set of neighboring ‘cantons’ and do focal sampling there, with contextual samples from elsewhere in the country, other countries in the region, and other regions in the world.
+Now we'll look at a subsampling scheme which defines a multi-``canton`` build.
+Cantons are regional divisions in Switzerland - below 'country,' but above 'location' (often city-level).
+In the advanced example, we'd like to be able to specify a set of neighboring 'cantons' and do focal sampling there, with contextual samples from elsewhere in the country, other countries in the region, and other regions in the world.

 For cantons this looks like this: